ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 and another resting in a trough.
 Both of the balls are not moving around, and are thus in equilibrium solutions.
 However, if I nudge the ball on the hill, it will continue rolling until it is far from the peak.
-If I nudge the ball in the trough, it will roll back to the center of the trough and eventually come to a rest.
+If I nudge the ball in the trough, it will roll back to the middle and eventually come to a rest.
 The first situation is an unstable equilibrium, and the second is a stable one.

 Our approach for analyzing the system of equations in equation \eqref{evolution} will be similar: we will investigate its behavior when we nudge it slightly away from the equilibrium solution represented by equation \eqref{equilibrium}.
+If those nudges grow in time, it is unstable.
+If they die off in time, it is stable.

 ## Perturbation equations